 Follow a trained professional’s advice closely, and make sure you always dilute essential oils by mixing them with a carrier oil such as coconut.

 A little goes a long way, and it’s easy to overdo it if you’re not paying attention.
 Make sure the essential oil is less than 4 percent of your mixture.

 Just because a product is natural doesn’t mean it’s perfectly safe for you.

-Make sure you avoid ingredients that you or your partner is allergic to.
+Make sure you avoid ingredients if you or your partner have allergies to them.

 If you’re not sure, try this simple patch test before you dive into using a new lube for play: